Can a Trustee Be a Beneficiary?

 Finally, instead of leaving your son a lump sum distribution of your estate, you decide that your son will receive annual payments from the trust until he has received his full portion of your estate.

-An experienced estate planning attorney can help you draft an estate plan that incorporates a spendthrift provision.
-If you have any questions about whether to use a spendthrift provision in your estate plan, please feel free to contact our law firm.
+An experienced estate planning attorney can help you draft an estate plan that accomplishes your goals for your legacy.
+If you have any questions about this topic, please feel free to contact our law firm.

 The Law Offices of Daniel A. Hunt is a California law firm specializing in Estate Planning; Trust Administration & Litigation; Probate; and Conservatorships.
 We've helped over 10,000 clients find peace of mind.
 We serve clients throughout the greater Sacramento region and the state of California.